Who Is Paul Volcker?:

 Most recently, Paul Volcker was President of Barack Obama's Economic Recovery Advisory Board (2009-2011).
 The Board's function is to advise President Obama on how to revive the economy.
 Volcker, who was 81 when he accepted the post, was active in Obama's campaign.
 At the time, he was also considered as a possible Treasury Secretary.
 That position went to Timothy Geithner, former Chairman of the Federal Reserve Bank of New York.

 Why Volcker Is Important to the U.S. Economy:

 Thanks to Volcker, economists and central bankers now know that managing inflation expectations is critical to ending inflation itself.
+(The same holds true for deflation.)
 As long as people thought prices would keep going higher, they had the incentive to spend now.
 The added demand only drove inflation higher.
 When they realized Volcker's Fed was committed to aggressive action to stop inflation, they stopped spending.

 What Did the Advisory Board Do Under Volcker?:

 Volcker blamed the 2008 financial crisis on poor regulation of the financial sector.
 He advocated tougher restrictions with the Volcker Rule.
 This rule prohibits large banks from taking the kinds of risks that could result in their failure, prompting a bail-out.
 It prohibits them from trading in commodities, stocks or currencies as a profit-making business.
 (They can trade moderately too offset currency risks or to trade for a client.)
 Although the Rule was under review for two years before being implemented in 2012, it had immediate results.
 For example, Goldman Sachs eliminated its proprietary stock and currency trading desks.